David Scharfman pitched his cheese snack company during

 She comes back in, offering $500,000 for $0.15 a bar as a perpetual royalty.
 Eventually, David asks for a pen and paper so he can do the math, then counters with a $0.05 royalty per bar for ten years.

 Lori wants to stay at $0.15 but revises it to be until she recoups $750,000.
 David argues that this puts too much stress on the business.

-Just the Cheese has been featured in the New York Times, The Boston Globe, Food Network, Today, and a host of other publications.
-When it appeared on the show, Just the Cheese was just getting into 7/11 stores nationwide, but now you can find Just the Cheese on their website, Amazon, Target, and Walmart.
+The company has been featured by the New York Times, The Boston Globe, Food Network, Today, and a host of other publications.
+Products are available on the Just the Cheese website, Amazon, Target, and Walmart.

 You can find the other company updates from Season 11 Episode 19 here:

 Don’t forget to take a look at our Season 11 products page!
 We’ve got more company updates from